sabeechen/hassio-google-drive-backup/README.md

   <img src="images/binary_sensor.png" width="600"/>

 Redundancy is the foundation of reliability.
-With local snapshots, Google Drive's backups, and two flavors of notification I think you're covered.
+With local backups, Google Drive's backups, and two flavors of notification I think you're covered.

-### How do I restore a snapshot?
+### How do I restore a backups?
-The snapshots this addon creates are the same snapshots that Home Assistant makes by itself and can be restored using any of the methods documented elsewhere.
+The backups this addon creates are the same backups that Home Assistant makes by itself and can be restored using any of the methods documented elsewhere.
 Here are few pointers to get you started.
 - If you can still get to the addon's web-UI then can select "Actions" -> "Upload" from any snapshot to have it copied back into Home Assistant.
 - If not (eg, maybe your hard drive died and you're starting over):
   - Download one of the snapshots you've previously created from [Google Drive](https://drive.google.com).